 The federal statute on wire fraud is Title 18, United States Code, Section 1343.
 Congress passed the wire fraud statute in 1952 as part of the Communications Act Amendment.
 The law against mail fraud was already on the books at that point, but Congress wanted to extend the mail fraud provisions to cover new technology.
-In retrospect, Congress passed a law that would prove to be very adaptable to changing technology such as the technology used today.

 Like the mail fraud statute, the law against wire fraud prohibits any scheme or artifice to defraud that uses wire, radio, or television communication in interstate commerce.
 Later in 1956, Congress broadened the scope of the wire fraud statute to include transmissions in foreign commerce.

 The elements of wire fraud are the same as mail fraud.
 In order to convict the defendant, federal prosecutions have to prove all of the following beyond a reasonable doubt:

 - A scheme to defraud or obtain money or property by fraudulent pretenses.